-Switch or Circuit Breaker Required: A switch or circuit breaker must be used in the building installation to protect against overcurrent conditions.
+Switch or circuit breaker: A switch or circuit-breaker must be used in the building installation to protect against overcurrent conditions.
 The recommended circuit-breakers are:

-- SMO14HP-2 30 amps - SMO38HP-2 60 amps
+- SMO10HP-2 30 amps - SMO28HP-2 60 amps

-Power Feed Disconnect: The oven must be positioned so that all end-users have access to the power feed disconnect in case of an emergency.
+Power Feed Disconnect: The oven must be positioned so all end-users have access to the power feed disconnect in case of emergencies.

-- The disconnect must be close to the equipment and within easy reach of the end-user. - The disconnect must be marked as the disconnecting device for the equipment.
+- The disconnect must be in close proximity to the equipment and within easy reach of the end-user. - The disconnect must be marked as the disconnecting device for the equipment.

-Accessory Outlet Fuses: The oven is also provided with a pair (2) of 2-amp fuses installed adjacent to the external power receptacle used to power accessory blower fans.
+Accessory Outlet Fuses: The oven is provided with a pair of 2-amp fuses installed adjacent to the external power receptacle used to power accessory blower fans.

-- The fuses protect against overcurrent conditions related to the operation of any attached exhaust blower. - If one fuse blows, the receptacle will depower.
-Always find and fix the cause of a blown fuse prior to putting the unit back into operation.

-These fuses do not protect against overcurrent events associated with major components of the oven.
-Overcurrent protection for the oven must be set up near the unit's external location power supply.
+- The fuses protect against overcurrent conditions related to the operation of any attached exhaust blower. - If one fuse blows, the outlet will depower.
+The cause of a blown fuse should be determined prior to replacing it. - These fuses do not provide protection against overcurrent events associated with major components of the oven.
+Overcurrent protection for the oven must be set up in the location power supply external to the unit.
 See the circuit breaker requirements.